OmahaGirlsWhoCode/sugar-cubed-puppiesanjali/README.md

-#sugar-cubed-laurenr
+#sugar-cubed-puppiesanjali
-SThe Hopping Alien and Sliding Slimes by Anjali
+##The Hopping Alien and Sliding Slimes by Anjali

 https://sugar-cubed-puppiesanjali.herokuapp.com/